YilunAllenChen/incrementars/README.md

 This little project is heavily inspired by Jane Street's [Incremental Computing Library, Incremental](https://github.com/janestreet/incremental).

+The original paper is from Umut A. Acar, you can [find it here](https://drive.google.com/file/d/19UcnvDS1_6opK5qZcceuDjHTLmG_9Ovf/view).

 ### What's different (and going to be different)?

 - Well first of all it's done in Rust 🦀 instead of OCaml 🐫.